-If an amendment is made, the Applicant shall incorporate the amendment into a revised Class EA document.
-Amendments can be appended to the Class EA document or incorporated directly into the body of the document.
+If an amendment is made, the Applicant shall incorporate the amendment into a revised Class EA for TF.
+Amendments can be appended to the Class EA for TF or incorporated directly into the body of the document.

 Amendment Process

 The two types of amendments, Director and Minister, are described in the following sections.